 Silage is the way to preserve the greatest amount of nutrients in the original pasture.
 It’s far too early to think about hay, which at best only preserves about 15% of the original nutrients.

-Talk to your silage contractor about the best time to cut (usually when 15% of seed heads are showing), and how long the cut grass should be left to wilt to increase its Dry Matter (DM) content.
+Talk to your silage contractor early on about the best time to cut (usually when 15% of seed heads are showing), and how long the cut grass should be left to wilt to increase its Dry Matter (DM) content.
 If the cut grass gets too dry, it’s harder to compress in the bale to squeeze out all the air and ensure a good fermentation.
 If this happens, then the result is called balage and is of lower feeding value than silage.

-Also, talk to your contractor about additives to help the fermentation, and don’t stack bales more than two high and fence them off from stock immediately.
-Anything that punctures the bales (rats, magpies and pukekos) with let air in and moulds will grow and lower feed quality, as well as being a health risk to handlers.
+Also, talk to your contractor about additives to help fermentation, and don’t stack round bales more than two high and fence them off from stock immediately.
+Anything that punctures the bales (rats, magpies and pukekos) with let air in and moulds will grow quickly and lower feed quality, as well as being a health risk to handlers.

 Grazing the surplus